Believe in Me (Sloan song)

 "Believe in Me" is a song by Canadian rock group Sloan, released as the first single from the band's ninth studio album, Parallel Play.
-The song was successful in Canada, peaking at #6 on Billboard's Canada Rock chart.
+The song peaked at No. 6 on Billboard's Canada Rock chart.

 The song has been used in CBC shows and commercials and was featured in an opening montage of an episode of Hockey Night in Canada.